On this page

 The manual_stop endpoint exists to handle the case where an exit event is missed by Autopay — for example, when the operator's ANPR equipment fails to detect an exit.
 It is not intended to let customers end their parking voluntarily through your app.

-- Autopay closes the current session and sends you a success callback with the cost calculated up to the
+- Autopay closes the current session and sends a success callback with the cost calculated up to the

-end_timeyou provided. - Internally, Autopay creates a follow-up session in case the vehicle is still actually on site.
+end_timeprovided in the request. - Internally, Autopay creates a follow-up session in case the vehicle is still actually on site.
 This is a safeguard against misuse.

 API reference